mghosh014/SDIR/README.md

+# Software requirement

-# Software requirement: Make sure you have installed visual studio and vrep.
+Make sure you have installed visual studio and vrep.
 If you have not istalled yet, please download the software from given below link and intall it first.

 * Microsoft visual studio 2019
 Software download link: https://visualstudio.microsoft.com/downloads/